sachinkashi21/QuickPing/README.md

 <!-- ## Guest Login Feature

-ChatIt allows guest users to explore the app:
+QuickPing allows guest users to explore the app:
 - Click the **"Continue as Guest"** button on the login page.
 - One of 10 pre-configured guest accounts will be assigned automatically.
 - Ensures a smooth, conflict-free guest user experience. -->